lamquochung287/CH-Play/README.md

-# CH-Play
+# CH-Play May 20, 2021
-This is final project of web development
+This is final project of web programing Group 17
 # Team member
 Trương Trung Hiếu - 519H0164: code tempalte using html css js